-This General Permit has been developed to authorize construction and/or operation of facilities with potential emissions less than 100 tons/year (TPY) of a regulated pollutant in an attainment area, less than 10 TPY of any single hazardous air pollutant (HAP), and less than 25 TPY of total HAPs.
+This General Permit has been developed to authorize construction and/or operation of facilities and limit potential emissions to less than 100 tons/year (TPY) of a regulated pollutant in an attainment area, less than 10 TPY of any single hazardous air pollutant (HAP), and less than 25 TPY of total HAPs.
 Facilities can meet the emissions limits by either operating as a minor facility, by limiting the emissions through controls, and/or documenting actual emissions are below the permit limits.
 In all cases, the permit provides for enforceable limits by requiring appropriate monitoring, recordkeeping, and emission calculations.

 In addition, this permit will distinguish synthetic minor facilities with actual emissions below 80 TPY and those facilities with actual emissions equal to or above 80 TPY but below 100 TPY.
-The applicant can request limits of less than 80 TPY for NO_X, CO, PM10, PM{2.5}, VOC and SO2.
+The applicant can request limits of less than 80 TPY for $NO_X$ , CO, $PM{10}$ , $PM{2.5}$ , VOC and $SO_2$ .